-&lt;sup>35 See ISBA/25/C/9.

-65. Welcomes the progress of the work of the Authority on draft regulations for exploitation of mineral resources in the Area, takes note of the invitation to submit additional written comments on the draft regulations, including specific drafting suggestions, and encourages the Authority to continue its work on the draft regulations as a matter of priority and to provide sufficient opportunities and time for substantive consideration and discussion of the draft regulations, and emphasizes the ongoing need for openness and transparency;

-66. Recalls the relevance of the advisory opinion on the responsibilities and obligations of States sponsoring persons and entities with respect to activities in the Area, issued by the Seabed Disputes Chamber of the Tribunal on 1 February 2011;

-67. Takes note of the public consultations organized in 2018 by two sponsoring States with regard to the environmental impact assessments submitted to the Authority, ahead of technical tests to be held in 2019 in the respective contract areas of their sponsored contractors in the Clarion-Clipperton Zone;

-68. Recognizes the importance of the responsibilities entrusted to the Authority by articles 143 and 145 of the Convention, which refer to marine scientific research and protection of the marine environment in the Area, respectively;

-69. Welcomes the adoption by the Assembly, at the twenty-fifth session of the Authority, of the high-level action plan and performance indicators developed for each priority against each of the strategic directions in the strategic plan of the Authority for the period 2019-2023, which provides a uniform basis for the strengthening of existing working practices of the Authority;

-70. Welcomes the public launch of the Authority database (DeepData), which aims to serve as the principal repository of all data and information relating to activities in the Area;

-71. Notes the endorsement by the Assembly, at the twenty-fifth session of the Authority, of the memorandum of understanding between the Authority and the Ministry of Natural Resources of China on the establishment of a joint training and research centre, which aims to promote and encourage the conduct of marine scientific research in the Area, as well as international cooperation for the development of technological knowledge and research, including by creating training and capacity-building opportunities, in particular for developing countries;

-72. Encourages the Authority to continue its work towards the standardization of marine bathymetric information collected in the Area, in cooperation with relevant international organizations, including the Intergovernmental Oceanographic Commission and the International Hydrographic Organization, particularly under the Seabed 2030 project;

-73. Welcomes the efforts of the Authority to make progress on the development of regional environmental management plans in other priority areas in the Area, in particular where there are currently exploration contracts;

-&lt;sup>36 See ISBA/25/C/33.
+39 See ISBA/26/C/4.

-&lt;sup>38 See ISBA/25/A/15 and ISBA/25/A/15/Corr.1.

-&lt;sup>40 ISBA/25/A/4.

-&lt;sup>42 See ISBA/25/C/12/Add.1, ISBA/25/C/13, ISBA/25/C/19/Add.1 and ISBA/25/C/37.
+- 67. Recalls the relevance of the advisory opinion on the responsibilities and obligations of States sponsoring persons and entities with respect to activities in the Area, issued by the Seabed Disputes Chamber of the Tribunal on 1 February 2011;40 - 68.
+Takes note of the public consultation organized in 2020 by one contractor with regard to the environmental impact assessment submitted to the Authority, ahead of a technical test in its contract area in the Central Indian Ocean Basin: - 69.
+Recognizes the importance of the responsibilities entrusted to the Authority by articles 143 and 145 of the Convention, which refer to marine scientific research and protection of the marine environment in the Area, respectively; - 70.
+Welcomes the adoption by the Assembly, at the twenty-fifth session of the Authority, of the high-level action plan and performance indicators developed for each priority against each of the strategic directions in the strategic plan of the Authority for the period 2019-2023, which provides a uniform basis for the strengthening of existing working practices of the Authority;41 - 71.
+Also welcomes the public launch of the Authority database (DeepData), which aims to serve as the principal repository of all data and information relating to activities in the Area; - 72.
+Notes the formal launch, in November 2020, of the International Seabed Authority-China joint training and research centre; - 73.
+Welcomes the adoption, by the Assembly, during the twenty-sixth session of the Authority, of the decision to name the museum of the International Seabed Authority in honour of Nii Allotey Odunton, the second Secretary-General of the Authority;42 - 74.
+Encourages the Authority to continue its work towards the standardization of marine bathymetric information collected in the Area, in cooperation with relevant international organizations, including the Intergovernmental Oceanographic Commission and the International Hydrographic Organization, particularly under the Seabed 2030 project;43 - 75.
+Welcomes the efforts of the Authority to make progress on the development of regional environmental management plans in other priority areas in the Area, in particular where there are currently exploration contracts;44

-VI Effective functioning of the Authority and the Tribunal
+Effective functioning of the Authority and the Tribunal

-- 74. Commends the progress in the work of the Authority; - 75.
-Also commends the work of the Tribunal since its establishment;

-76. Appeals to all States Parties to the Convention to pay their assessed contributions to the Tribunal in full and on time, and also appeals to States Parties in arrears with their contributions to fulfil their obligations without delay;

-77. Expresses serious concern about the number of States Parties to the Convention in arrears with their assessed contributions to the Authority, appeals to all States Parties to the Convention to pay their assessed contributions to the Authority in full and on time, and urges them to fulfil their obligations without delay, in particular those States whose exercise of voting rights has been suspended by virtue of article 184 of the Convention, and invites the Secretary-General of the Authority to continue his efforts to recover arrears, including bilateral efforts;
+- 76. Commends the progress in the work of the Authority; - 77.
+Also commends the work of the Tribunal since its establishment; - 78.
+Appeals to all States Parties to the Convention to pay their assessed contributions to the Tribunal in full and on time, and also appeals to States Parties in arrears with their contributions to fulfil their obligations without delay; - 79.
+Expresses serious concern about the number of States Parties to the Convention in arrears with their assessed contributions to the Authority, appeals to all States Parties to the Convention to pay their assessed contributions to the Authority in full and on time, and urges them to fulfil their obligations without delay, in particular those States whose exercise of voting rights has been suspended by virtue of article 184 of the Convention, and invites the Secretary-General of the Authority to continue his efforts to recover arrears, including bilateral efforts;45